 This is a crucial step that will prevent insurers from facing significant, and possibly unsustainable, costs.
 Systemic risk has grown due to the increased dependency on third-party vendors.
 This is especially in highly concentrated areas, as a result of globalization.
 Hence, according to the Framework, insurers must “understand the critical third parties used by their insureds and model the effect of a catastrophic cyber event on such critical third parties that may cause simultaneous losses to many of their insureds”.
 The SolarWinds attack is an example of a systemic risk that could damage many insureds simultaneously.

-To evaluate systemic risk, insurers should conduct internal cybersecurity “stress tests” based on unlikely, but possible, catastrophic cyber events.
+To evaluate systemic risk, insurers should conduct internal cyber “stress tests” based on unlikely, but possible, catastrophic cyber events.
 Such tests should, crucially, account for both silent and affirmative cyber risks.
 Additionally, these tests should also measure potential impacts across various industries.

 Rigorously Measure Insured Risk

 The Framework highlights the need for insurers to do a better job of knowing the exposure risks of their insureds.
 The NYDFS suggests developing and implementing a “data-driven” comprehensive plan that assesses the cyber risks of each insured, and potentially insured, organization.
 Such a plan must be able to be analyzed against claims data to better evaluate the risks presented.
 Additionally, insurers must evaluate an insured’s, or potential insured’s, data privacy and security program as this is critical to accurately assess the risk.
-The data gathering must provide enough detail to “make a rigorous assessment of gaps and vulnerabilities in the insured’s cybersecurity”.
+The data gathering must provide enough detail to “make a rigorous assessment of gaps and vulnerabilities in the insured’s cyber”.
 This includes evaluating the following:

 - Corporate governance.